idavidar/Digital-Methods-final-project/README.md

 <img width="655" alt="Skærmbillede 2022-12-17 kl  18 04 55" src="https://user-images.githubusercontent.com/115983285/208253136-af2286ef-078b-4545-a624-8248cabff9ee.png">

+When looking at the top 10 most frequent used terms in the tweets from the Pro-Choice corpus, they naturally first and foremost refer to the specific case and the fact that an "abortion ban" is going to be passed in several states also mentioning specifically the "Supreme Court".
+Hereafter, it is worth noticing that the issue is almost always mentioned using the terms "rights", "freedom" or "care".
+This shows that they strongly frame the issue of abortion as a fundamental human right, and that they believe that the overturning of Roe vs. Wade will have consequences for both the care and health of pregnant women.
+All in all, these terms highly align with the expected stances of these Pro-choice groups.
+Actually, the Pro-choice groups often prefer to be called Pro-Reproductive Rights, since they find this term less polarizing.
+This is also reflected in their most frequent used terms, where the word "reproductive" recurs several times.

 #### Most frequent hashtags

 <img width="646" alt="Skærmbillede 2022-12-17 kl  18 04 41" src="https://user-images.githubusercontent.com/115983285/208253157-859ce3c2-b842-4db2-94ef-bdc788b01057.png">

+When moving on to the top 10 most frequent hashtags from the Pro-Choice groups there is again a clear focus on freedom, which is obviously an essential aspect of the abortion discussion that pro-choice groups often highlight.
+This can be seen in the 3 most frequent hashtags #fightbackforfreedom, #bansoffourbodies and #reprofreedomvoter.
+Then again there is also clearly some use of hashtags linking the tweets to the specific case such as #scotus, #roevwade and #roe.
+Furthermore, there on of the most frequently used hashtags are #whpa which refers to the socalled Women's Health Protection Act.
+The WHPA is a piece of federal legislation proposed by the House of Representatives multiple times the last 10 years trying to expand the abortion rights established in Roe vs. Wade to protect the right to access abortion care throughout the US, even in case of an overturnment of Roe vs. Wade.
+The WHPA was proposed by Democrats in the House and passed through the House (which had a Democratic majority) in early 2022, but was rejected by the Senate (which did not have a Democratic majority) in both February and May 2022.

 #### Top tweets